 I hire a room at the Leicester Sports Medicine Clinic (see below) 132 Victoria Park Road, Leicester, LE2 1XD.
 There is car parking outside the clinic or on the road (one hour restriction between 9am and 4pm). click here for a map.

 Do you work via Skype or telephone as well as face to face.

-I am qualified to provide telephone counselling but not online counselling.
-If travelling for face to face counselling is an issue try telephone.
+I am qualified to provide telephone counselling and online (Zoom) counselling.
+If travelling for face to face counselling is an issue try telephone or online.
 You might be surprised how quickly it feels comfortable and safe.

 Is there disabled access?